 3. Injectable Biomaterials:

-Although cell injection into the various tissues such as infracted myocardium indicated significant functional improvements, due to the massive death and washout of the injected cells (~90%), the efficacy of this approach in clinical sites is hampered.
-We are looking forward to develop novel injectable hydrogels to promote survival and localization of the cells injected into the damaged tissue.
-The hydrogels strengthen using development of interpenetrating network polymer and are functionalized with specific peptides to promote the cell functionalities.
+Although cell injection into the various tissues such as infarcted myocardium indicated significant functional improvements, due to the massive death and washout of the injected cells (~90%), the efficacy of this approach in clinical sites is hampered.
+We are looking forward to developing novel injectable hydrogels to promote survival and localization of the cells injected into the damaged tissue.
+The hydrogels strengthen using the development of interpenetrating network polymer and are functionalized with specific peptides to promote the cell functionalities.